anushkadeshpande/git-demo/README.md

 ## git init
-Initialises and empty git repository
+Initializes and empty git repository

 ## git add <files>  (you can use "git add ." to add all files to repository)
 To add files to git repository